shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Requirements

 - A working Gluu Server 3.1.4 installation with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
-Account for **1GB of additional RAM** with respect to [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements).
+Add at least  **1GB of additional RAM** to the pre-existing [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements).

 - Ensure dynamic client registration is enabled.
 In oxTrust go to `Configuration` > `JSON Configuration` > `oxAuth configuration`, property `dynamicRegistrationEnabled` should be set to true.